ssorj/dumpty-humpty/README.md

 #### `report.md`

-A consolidated report highlight potential problems.
+A consolidated report highlighting potential problems.
 This is not yet specced out.

 #### `versions/kubernetes.yaml`